yingxingcheng/2024-python-project-feedback/README.md

 **Welcome to the second project!**

+### How to Make an Appointment?

+If you want to make an appointment, you can:

+1. **Edit this file directly online and then make a pull request.** (Highly recommended, but requires some knowledge of GitHub and Markdown)
+2. **Send me an email.**

 For Phase 2, my available office times for discusstion are listed below:

 #### Week 1